jeffreypersons/Penguin-Quest/README.md

 # Penguin Quest
 A penguin on a quest to eat a bunch of fish and slide, jump, and walk his way to victory!

-Can play in-browser at itch.io!: https://jeffreypersons.itch.io/penguin-quest
+Can play in-browser at itch.io!: https://jeffreypersons.itch.io/penguin-quest (EDIT: As of 2022 there is something causing the web player to hang, so avoid for now!)

 _Status: still in development_